Students aged 16 to 18 achieving 3 A grades or better at A level

 For more information about DfE’s disclosure control procedures for its statistical releases please see DfE’s statistical policy statement on confidentiality (PDF).

-Percentages in the charts and tables are rounded to the nearest whole number.
+Percentages in the charts and tables are rounded to the nearest 1 decimal place.

 Type of data